-Quarantine Regulations and Treatments of Ash Wood Products
+EAB Quarantine Regulations and Ash Wood Product Treatments

-The identification of emerald ash borer (EAB) in Nebraska will have significant impacts on the state's communities, forests and forest products industry.
-The transportation, handling and disposal of ash and other hardwood forest products will be subject to increased regulations and monitoring once an infestation has been located.
+The discovery of emerald ash borer (EAB) in Nebraska will have significant impacts on the state's communities, forests, and forest products industry.
+The transportation, handling, and disposal of ash and other hardwood forest products will be subject to increased regulations and monitoring once an infestation has been located.
 However, these regulations are not intended to hinder commerce or the production of wood products.

-This publication serves as a guide to ash wood treatment options and the necessary certificates and permits to allow wood product businesses to continue producing and transporting ash and other hardwood forest products and woody material.
+This publication serves as a guide to approved ash wood treatment options and certificates and permits necessary to allow wood product businesses to continue producing and transporting ash and other hardwood forest products.